babybuddy/babybuddy/README.md

 # Baby Buddy

-A buddy for babies to help caregivers to track sleep, feedings, diaper changes, and tummy time!
+A buddy for babies!
+Helps caregivers track sleep, feedings, diaper changes, and tummy time to learn about and predict baby's needs without all the guess work.

 ## Installation (development)